[Hybrid Fitness] Why It Works for Software Engineers

 ---|---|---|---|

-CrossFit-style WODs | Big calorie burn, infectious vibe | $150+/mo box fees; awkward to DIY in a commercial gym; HIIT hunger spikes | Intensity is fun, but only if it doesn’t eat my lunch. |
+CrossFit WODs and Metcons | Big calorie burn, infectious vibe | $150+/mo box fees; awkward to DIY in a commercial gym; HIIT hunger spikes | Intensity is fun, but it’s hard to DIY and hits the wallet otherwise. |

-Regular Running | Cheap, outdoors, meditative | Knee pain by week 3; hunger & fog when mileage > 5 km | Swapped mileage for incline walks & stroller rucks—same burn, zero ache. |
+Running | Cheap, outdoors, meditative | Knee pain creeps in within a week; hunger & brain fog when mileage gets high | Incline walks & stroller rucks—same burn, zero ache. |

-- Two-Microcycle Snapshot – 14-day calendar with step adjustments
+- Two-Microcycle Snapshot — 14-day calendar

 - One-App Analytics — Obsidian workflow (with downloadable template)